build-trust/ockam-website/src/content/learn/How-to Guides/Using Add-Ons/Enterprise/InfluxDB/telegraf-influxdb-with-atecc-ockamd.md

 ---
 title: Microchip ATECC608A Ockam Add-on
-order: 2
+order: 3
 ---

-# Using the Microchip Ockam Add-on (with ATECC608A on initiator side)
+# Using the Microchip Ockam Add-on (with ATECC608A)

 ## Hardware cryptography to the rescue!